thegetty/artists-things/content/things/funeral-book.md

 [^11]: Michel de Certeau, *The Practices of Everyday Life* (Berkeley: University of California Press, 1984), 29–42.

 [^12]: The notices were printed in three sizes of poster (small, medium, and large).
 The *jurés-crieurs* were organized in a guild.
 They enjoyed a monopoly on the publication and distribution of burial notices.
 Small posters were priced by the *Tarif des droits, salaires et vacations attribuez aux jurés-crieurs de Paris* (1671) at 40 sous, medium at 50 sous and large at 3 livres.
 The distributor was paid 30 sous per day.
-For an example of funeral costs later in the century, see “Mémoire des fournitures de deuil” for the sculptor Edme Bouchardon, 28/07/1762 ([[AN]], AB/XIX/4220:400 billets were printed and posted at a cost of 32 livres.
+For an example of funeral costs later in the century, see “Mémoire des fournitures de deuil” for the sculptor Edme Bouchardon, 28/07/1762 ({% abbr 'AN' %}, AB/XIX/4220:400 billets were printed and posted at a cost of 32 livres.

 [^13]: 32 of the 184 notices were written, not printed.